 El Museo Latino – You can visit the museum for free on Museum Day, typically held in mid-September and involves participating museums connected with the Smithsonian.
 4701 S. 25th St.

 Omaha attractions that are free with a library pass

-If you have an Omaha Public Library card, a limited number of free family passes are available to Omaha’s Henry Doorly Zoo & Aquarium, Fontenelle Forest, Heartland B Cycle, and Lauritzen Gardens.
-Some places that have had passes in the past, but not currently, include Lauritzen Garden and Omaha Children’s Museum.
+If you have an Omaha Public Library card, a limited number of free family passes are available to Omaha’s Henry Doorly Zoo & Aquarium, Fontenelle Forest, Omaha Children’s Museum, Heartland B Cycle, and Lauritzen Gardens.

 Free summer concerts